confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_group

 Only use to customize Linux Group Connect Service user belongs to.
-Group must exist on host.
+Default group is confluent

 Default:  "{{kafka_connect_default_group}}"